youngcet/payfast/README.md

 ## Getting Started

-This package uses PayFast's Onsite Payments integration, therefore, you need to host their onsite activiation script.
+This package uses Payfast's Onsite Payments integration, therefore, you need to host their onsite activiation script.

-## PayFast Onsite Activation Script
+## Payfast Onsite Activation Script

 ### Hosting on Github